hdtodd/RPiTempLogger/README.md

 up periodically, it samples the data, opens the database, appends the reading, and closes the database.
 So exposure to table corruption as a result of a Pi restart or crash is minimized.

+You can generate a graphical representation of the data using the python program CPUTemps.py, or you can copy that file to /var/www/cgi-bin/ and use it as a displayable web page on your Pi's web site if you're running Apache.

   Written by HDTodd, Williston Vermont, November, 2015